ethras/flow-maestro/README.md

 ## What it does

-- Copies Flow Maestro content into `.flow-maestro/` (commands, protocols, templates)
+- Copies Flow Maestro content into `.flow-maestro/` (commands and templates)
 - Maintains `VERSION` and `MANIFEST.json`
 - Conservative updates: backups on overwrite; `--preserve-local` writes `.new` beside files
 - Supports `--dry-run`, `--force`, `--github-token`, `--skip-tls`